qinjianxyz/qinjianxyz/README.md

 # AI Agent Engineer, Located in the Bay Area, Reach out via LinkedIn for Collaboration.
-Building SALMON - Infinite Scale for Intelligence.
+Enterprise OS is the autonomous operating system for organizations.
+AI agent teams with enforceable processes, compounding intelligence, and institutional memory.
+Your entire operation — running 24/7.